Skip to content

 What does OASIS have to do with how the agency gets paid?

 Under PDGM (the Patient-Driven Groupings Model), home health payment is built from the patient’s clinical picture rather than the volume of visits.
 Several OASIS items feed directly into the case-mix that determines the payment for the episode.
 If you under-score a patient’s real condition, the agency is underpaid for care it still has to deliver; if you over-score, that is a compliance problem.
-Accurate scoring is not gaming the system — it is making the payment match the actual care the patient needs.
+Accurate scoring isn’t gaming anything; it makes the payment match the actual care the patient needs.

 How accurate does my scoring need to be?